Finding Swans at Spring Creek State Wildlife Area

 Earlier this spring when I was researching good spots to go birdwatching, I came across Spring Creek State Wildlife Area.
 The WI DNR website states that trumpeter swans are common inhabitants of this 1,000-acre property so I just had to go check it out myself!

-It was a gloomy, spring afternoon when Sean and I arrived here.
+It was a gloomy, spring afternoon when we arrived here.
 We drove down the dirt road until we got to an iron gate; then we parked and started exploring.
-About five minutes into our walk, Sean suddenly pointed up ahead.
-He had spotted two swans!
+About five minutes into our walk, we had spotted two swans!
 I couldn’t believe they were actually here!
 I quickly attached my telephoto lens onto my camera and tried sneaking up on them.
 They noticed us right away and started slowly swimming downstream.
 I was able to capture a few photos before they got too far away.
 Neither of us had ever seen swans in Wisconsin before so this was pretty cool!

 I would definitely recommend checking this place out!
 Even if you’re not able to spot the swans, there were geese, ducks, and a bunch of other bird species flying around.
 It’s a great place to come if you want to take a little walk, enjoy nature, or practice your wildlife photography!